Before you arrive

 - You know how to book leave and submit an expense.

-- You have met your manager, team, and buddy.
+- You have met the People lead (Robin) or Technology lead (Walter), your team, and your buddy.

 - You understand the priorities for your first 30 days.